verrazzano/verrazzano/tests/testdata/test-applications/weblogic/hello-verrazzano/README.md

     $ cd <application root directory>
     $ mvn clean package
     $ cd setup; ./build.sh <container registry>/<image>:<version>
-    $ docker push <image registry>/<image>:<version>
+    $ docker image push <image registry>/<image>:<version>

-## Deploy the sample application
+## Deploy the sample application to Verrazzano

-Create a namespace for the sample application nd add a label identifying the namespace as managed by Verrazzano.
+Create a namespace for the sample application and add a label identifying the namespace as managed by Verrazzano.
+To run this application in the default namespace, skip creating the namespace and do not specify the namespace in all the kubectl commands below.

     $ kubectl create namespace hello-wls
     $ kubectl label namespace hello-wls verrazzano-managed=true istio-injection=enabled